 Any student who is suspended has a right to an appeal.
-A request for appeal should be made by the student in writing and must be presented to the appropriate academic administrator within two weeks of the date of suspension.
+A request for appeal should be made by the student in writing and must be presented to the director of graduate academic programs or appropriate academic administrator within two weeks of the date of suspension.
 Supporting material should be submitted by the student prior to the appeals meeting.
-The appeal will be heard by the graduate studies council and the council's decision shall be final.
+The appeal will be heard by the Graduate Studies Council and the Council's decision shall be final.